admiraltyio/admiralty/docs/tutorials/ocp-ibm.md

 oc create secret generic <secret name> --from-literal=config="$CONFIG"
 ```
 ## Summary
 In this tutorial, you've learned how to create a kubeconfig secret for the Red Hat OpenShift cluster on IBM Cloud.
-You can follow the rest of the steps in the [quick start guide](https://admiralty.io/docs/quick_start).
-So start exploring Admiralty on IBM Cloud today!
+You can follow the rest of the steps in the [quick start guide](https://admiralty.io/docs/quick_start) to use Admiralty on OpenShift.